 If You Invested $100 In This Stock 10 Years Ago, Here's How Much You Would Have Today

-Canadian Pacific Railway (NYSE:CP) has outperformed the market over the past 10 years by 4.52% on an annualized basis.
+Crown Castle Intl (NYSE:CCI) has outperformed the market over the past 10 years by 1.39% on an annualized basis.

-Buying $100 In CP: 10 years ago, an investor could have purchased 7.38 shares of Canadian Pacific Railway at the time with $100.
-This investment in CP would have produced an average annual return of 18.49%.
-Currently, Canadian Pacific Railway has a market capitalization of $68.57 billion.
+Buying $100 In CCI: 10 years ago, an investor could have purchased 2.17 shares of Crown Castle Intl at the time with $100.
+This investment in CCI would have produced an average annual return of 15.15%.
+Currently, Crown Castle Intl has a market capitalization of $81.93 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.